kunai-project/kunai-doc/docs/configuration.md

       --debug
           Enable debugging
   -c, --config <FILE>
           Specify a configuration file to use.
-Command line options superseed the ones specified in the configuration file.
+Command line options supersede the ones specified in the configuration file.
       --dump-config
           Prints a default configuration to stdout
       --show-events